group

 https://astro.lilywhitler.com

-now: NSF Graduate Research Fellow, University of Arizonia
+REU student -> NSF Graduate Research Fellow, University of Arizona

 opportunities